ntop/ntopng/doc/src/api/user_scripts/flow_hooks.rst

 The `flow.getClientGeolocation` and `flow.getServerGeolocation` functions extract the peers country information.
 The country code is then processed to determine if any of the peers is located in China (country code `CN`).

-An easier way to access all the flow information would be to call `flow.getInfo()`, but this should not be used in production as it's a very expensive call.
+An easier way to access all the flow information would be to call `flow.getFullInfo()`, but this should not be used in production as it's a very expensive call.

 See the `Flow API`_ for a documentation of the available functions.